Chicken owners probably already know that their beloved birds can be pretty pesky if they are allowed to free-range.

 Can Chickens Eat Marigolds Cooked?

-Yes, chickens may eat cooked marigolds but there is no great reason to cook them just for serving to your birds.
+Yes, chickens may eat cooked marigolds but there is no great reason to cook them just to serve your birds.

 Notably, cooking will deplete the nutritional value of the marigolds somewhat, and the plants are already so tender that your chickens don’t really need any help in preparation in order to eat them.